The Role of Content Planning Tools in Successful Blogging

 Measuring Impact and Iterating

-Start by treating measurement as a product loop: instrument, measure, hypothesize, test, and repeat.
+Begin by treating measurement like a product loop: track, measure, make hypotheses, test, and repeat.
 Good instrumentation means dashboards that surface the primary KPIs—organic sessions, ranking for target keywords, leads generated—and a set of secondary KPIs that explain behavior (time on page, scroll depth, organic CTR).
 Build alerts so regressions trigger investigation before they compound.

 Prerequisites